taustin/tendermint-sg/README.md

 # tendermint-sg

-A fork of SpartanGold patterned after Tendermint's proof-of-stake
+A variant of SpartanGold patterned after Tendermint's proof-of-stake